Boulton and Park: Trial

 One of the defence witnesses was Boulton's mother, who told the court that she knew and approved of her son's friendship with Clinton.
 According to Rowbotham, Mary Boulton's testimony "gave the impression that while Boulton had been foolish in extending his wearing of female attire beyond ... [his theatrical] performances, it was also an indication of how they had all continued play-acting off-stage".
 Boulton's parents had accompanied him and Clinton to the theatre—with Boulton in male attire—and both parents had seen him perform on stage.
-According to Kaplan, Boulton's mother "portrayed the group of cross-dressers and their admirers as a cozy domestic circle of young male friends".
+According to Morris Kaplan, in his history of homosexuality in the late nineteenth-century, Boulton's mother "portrayed the group of cross-dressers and their admirers as a cozy domestic circle of young male friends".

 Cockburn's summing up was critical of the prosecution's case and the behaviour of the police.
 He said that the investigation in Scotland, and charges against Fiske and Hurt were excessive.
 He also commented that the police had no jurisdiction to act without a warrant in Scotland and that the court had no jurisdiction to try people for an event that took place in Scotland, which was a matter for the Scottish courts, operating under Scots law.
 He considered that Paul's physical examination was improper, and he doubted that the police had made a sufficiently strong case that proved homosexual activity had taken place.
 There was no doubt, he said, that some of the accused had appeared in public in women's clothing, and suggested that such outrages of public decency should be addressed by future legislation that allowed sentences "of two or three months' imprisonment, with the treadmill attached to it, with, in case of repetition of the offence, a little wholesome corporal discipline, would, I think, be effective, not only in such cases, but in all cases of outrage against public decency."

 After deliberating for fifty-three minutes the jury found all four men not guilty.
 At the announcement, Boulton fainted; there was applause, cheers and cries of "Bravo!" from the public gallery.
-Morris Kaplan, in his history of homosexuality in the late nineteenth-century, observes that the case "was fraught with contested issues touching on gender, sexuality, social class and urban culture".
+Kaplan observes that the case "was fraught with contested issues touching on gender, sexuality, social class and urban culture".

 On 6 June 1871 the last remaining matter from the court case was brought to a close.
 Boulton and Park had a remaining charge of appearing in public dressed as women, which was "an offence against public morals and common decency".
 They met Cockburn in his chambers, where they dropped their pleas of not guilty to accept being bound over for two years against a sum of 500 guineas each.